bownie/modern-tdd-ci-python-fastapi-blog/README.md

 # Modern TDD CI Python FastAPI example

+Example of implementation of FastAPI with tests.

-Expanding on the code examples in the article "Modern Test-Driven Development in Python" by [jangia](https://github.com/jangia):
+This is expanding on the code examples in the article "Modern Test-Driven Development in Python" by [jangia](https://github.com/jangia) and migrating it to FastAPI from Flask.

 https://testdriven.io/blog/modern-tdd/

 # Running with uvicorn

+TODO: Using the run rather than uvicorn

-Set PYTHONPATH to top level directory:
+Set PYTHONPATH to top level directory and blog subdirectory:

-$ export PYTHONPATH=`pwd`
+$ export PYTHONPATH=`pwd`:`pwd`/blog

-Run from blog directory:
+Run from top-level directory:

 $ uvicorn app:app --reload

-Initialise the database from top-level:
+How to initialise the database from top-level:

 $ python blog/init_db.py

 # Background